-In the past two years, the faculty members have been trained to use Cengage teaching platforms such as MindTap, CNOW, Aplia, OWL, and SAM.
-These platforms have been utilized across all Business Technologies courses to take advantage of virtualized labs and hands-on learning and testing platforms to facilitate the use of additional interactive learning activities.
+In the past two years, faculty members were trained to use Cengage teaching platforms.
+These platforms are utilized across all Business Technologies courses to take advantage of virtualized labs, hands-on learning, and testing platforms to facilitate the use of additional interactive learning activities.
 Additionally:

-- Face-to-face lectures are being recorded and posted on the LMS for online students and for the review of face-to-face students - The full-time faculty are provided laptop computers with software such as Snagit to facilitate lecture and screen capture that are being utilized for lecture and advising - The faculty received training regarding program evaluation - The performance of individual students in NOCTI tests are provided to the faculty every semester for the faculty review and for program assessment - Graduating students who take Internship are evaluated by the internship provider, and the results of the evaluation are shared with the faculty
+- Face-to-face lectures are being recorded and posted on the LMS for online students and for the review of face-to-face students - The full-time faculty are provided laptop computers with software such as Snagit to facilitate lectures and screen capture for lecture and advising - The faculty received training regarding program evaluation - The performance of individual students in NOCTI tests are provided to faculty every semester for faculty review and program assessment. - Almost all CAS students continue their education for obtainment of an Associate degree.
+Graduating students enroll in the Internship course are evaluated by the internship provider, and the evaluation results are shared with faculty.

-The faculty who teaches the business-related course for the IT students attended multiple national and regional training and webinars regarding best practices in teaching and learning, curriculums design, and assessment.
-Faculty members who have expertise in certain areas regularly train other faculty members in the areas of their expertise.
+Faculty instructing business-related courses for IT students attended multiple national and regional trainings, and webinars regarding best practices in teaching and learning, curriculum design, and assessment.
+Faculty members with expertise in a certain area regularly train other faculty members in the areas of their expertise.